fnss/fnss.github.io/index.md

 ### News
 **AIMS 2014 tutorial**
-> We will give a tutorial on FNSS at the [AIMS 2014 conference](http://www.aims-conference.org/2014/tutorials.html).
-If you are attending the conference, please download and install the following virtual machine image, which contains all the required software for the tutorial:
+> Lorenzo Saino gave a tutorial on FNSS at the [AIMS 2014 conference](http://www.aims-conference.org/2014/tutorials.html).
+Here you can download the slides and virtual machine image used for the tutorial:

 > * [fnss-vm.ova](https://dl.dropboxusercontent.com/u/6458698/fnss-vm.ova) (2.7 GB)
 > * [README.txt](https://dl.dropboxusercontent.com/u/6458698/README.txt)
 > * [slides.pdf](aims2014/slides.pdf)

-> Slides of the tutorial will be made available here ahead of the conference.

 ### Overview
 Fast Network Simulation Setup (FNSS) is a toolchain allowing network researchers and engineers to simplify the process of setting up a network experiment scenario.
 It allows users to: